ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 “How can you be so sure?”
 Wèi WúXiàn asked.

 Proudly and confidently, Lán WàngJī replied, “Because it’s you, and no one else.
-You have a talent that is unparalleled.
+Your talent is unparalleled.
 You are so brilliant that you are far ahead of others.”

 He went on, “They all admire you and are all envious of your talent.
 They want to catch up with you.
 Therefore, they will definitely come to learn your methods.”